Flutterwave/Python-v2/README.md

 #### Returns

 This call returns a dictionary.
-A sample response is:
+A sample response looks like this:

 ```py
 {